-Choosing Durable Wood for a Garden Bench and Outdoor Furniture
+Choosing the Most Durable Wood for Outdoor Furniture

 A garden bench adds the perfect finishing touch to a landscaped yard.
 At the end of a meandering path or under a favorite tree, a comfortable bench provides a place to sit and contemplate nature, to unwind from the pressures of daily life.